 College Advising Mission

 Admission to college is the culmination of the Liberty experience.
-It is our philosophy that there is no one perfect school, but rather a sound educational match for each student.
-Our mission is to help seniors choose a college or university that will best meet their needs and abilities: academically, socially, philosophically, and economically.
+While seeking God's plan for each student, we help seniors choose a college or university that will best meet their needs and abilities: academically, socially, philosophically, economically, and spiritually.

 A Four-Year Program

-Deciding which college to attend is one of the most important decisions a high school student will make.
+Deciding which college to attend is one of the most important decisions an Upper School student will make.
 The college counselor, assisted by parents and teachers, helps make this decision process rewarding and exciting for the student.
-Liberty’s college counseling program is designed to work with students through their senior year.
+Liberty’s college counseling program is designed to work with students throughout their Upper School years.

-During the freshman year, students take the PLAN test.
-Sophomores take the PSAT/NMSQT for practice.
-During the junior year, students participate in PSAT, SAT, and ACT review and testing.
+Freshmen take the pre-ACT and PSAT 8/9.
+Sophomores take the pre-ACT and PSAT/NMSQT.
+During the junior year, students participate in PSAT, SAT, and ACT.
 In the spring, juniors are given instruction on the college admissions process.
-During the senior year, the program focuses on the actual process of college selection and application using Naviance Family Connection as a tool to successfully navigate through the process.
+During the senior year, the program focuses on the actual process of college selection and application using college admissions tools to successfully navigate through the process.
 College counselors assist in the preparation of support documentation that accompanies each application to a college.
-Notifying students of new procedures or changes in admission policies at the colleges is part of the support given to each student.
+Notifying students of new procedures or changes in admission policies at the colleges is part of the support given to students.
 Scholarship information is also shared with students and parents.

 As a college preparatory school, approximately 98 percent of Liberty graduates enroll in college each year.
 Guiding students through the selection and admissions process can greatly increase the chances of successful college matriculation, just as Liberty's educational program prepares them for a successful academic college career.